danielriveroc/SymDoME.jl/README.md

 This library is fully functional, feel free to use it to perform your experiments.
 However, if any publication is generated through this system, please add a citation to that paper.
 Also, if you need any more explanations on how to run DoME, or there is any issue with this repository, please let me know.

+Note that the results obtained with different versions of the library may be different.
+This is because, although the underlying mathematics are the same, it is possible that the way the operations are done may be changed to make the operation more efficient.
+This can lead to some iterations where the results are not exactly the same due to precision problems.
+This change can propagate over many iterations and eventually lead to different outputs.

 To run DoME, only the packages Statistics is needed.

 # How to use DoME